 Ti West directs the second segment Second Honeymoon, while Joe Swanberg plays the lead role of the husband.
 The segment tracks a married couple on their honeymoon, charting their journey with thorough ordinariness, before a mysterious stranger (also by coincidence with a video-camera) enters their motel room and looks at their sleeping bodies, arriving at a twist revelation of the identity of the stalker.
 The segment works okay but I felt like the problem with it was Ti West as a director.
 West always directs his film with a slow, almost dull accrual of incidental detail.
 This has a great deal of building effect in his full-length films but when such is applied to a piece of twenty minutes in length, what you end up with is a slow, mostly dull and ordinary episode with some occasionally creepy moments, before arriving at a left field ending.

 The last segment, 10/31/98, is actually the best, despite coming from the least known names on the credits – the Los Angeles based quartet of filmmakers known as Radio Silence (three of whom play the characters investigating the haunted house).
 The segment does a fine job in the build-up with eerie there again/gone again pop-up effects and reflected or peripheral shadowy figures, before the group abruptly walks in on a cult preparing to make a human sacrifice.
 The group’s flight with the intended victim has the handicam action interwoven with some particularly accomplished visual effects as hands come popping out of the walls, birds fly through the house, shutters abruptly appear, door handles disappear, objects levitate and the like.
-(Two of the members of Radio Silence, Matt Bettinelli-Olpin and Tyler Gillett, later went on to make Devil’s Due (2014), a feature-length Found Footage film about Satanic impregnation, while the four also were one of the principals forces behind another anthology Southbound (2015), directing two of the episodes).
+(Two of the members of Radio Silence, Matt Bettinelli-Olpin and Tyler Gillett, later went on to make Devil’s Due (2014), a feature-length Found Footage film about Satanic impregnation, and the subsequent Ready or Not (2019) and Scream (2022), while the four also were one of the principals forces behind another anthology Southbound (2015), directing two of the episodes).